-Walking on brick sidewalks under the cover of live oak tree canopies dripping with Spanish moss would not be as amazing without all of the historic homes and stunning estates side by side.
-Some of these antebellum mansions in Downtown Savannah were even transformed into museums so visitors and locals alike could go inside and explore.
-The lovely Federal-style Davenport House is such a place, which was occupied by mobile artisan Isaiah Davenport and his household of children and slaves until 1827.
+Our live oak tree canopies, dripping with Spanish moss would not be as amazing without all of the historic homes side by side.
+Some of these antebellum mansions in Savannah were transformed into museums so visitors could go inside and explore.
+The lovely Federal-style Davenport House was occupied by mobile artisan Isaiah Davenport until 1827.
 Today, the Davenport House operates as a historic house museum by the Historic Savannah Foundation.

 All girl scouts in town must make it a point to stop by the Juliette Gordon Low Birthplace, the most famous National Girl Scout Program Center in the world, to learn about and honor the life of their founder, Juliette Gordon Low.
-And don’t miss the Mercer Williams House, famous for its role in Midnight in the Garden of Good and Evil,” which is said to be haunted by several of its former occupants, including the home’s private restorationist Jim Williams, a central character in Berendt’s novel.
+And don’t miss the Mercer Williams House, famous for its role in Midnight in the Garden of Good and Evil.
+The home’s private restorationist Jim Williams haunts the estate, it is said.

 Cemeteries in the Coastal Empire

 Many a dead men have called Savannah their final resting place, and some say their spirits still linger.
 Whether it’s a tour or an adventure of your own, you can’t leave “America’s Most Haunted City” without first visiting her cemeteries.
 In the heart of the Historic District is the Colonial Park Cemetery, founded in 1750.
 Many of Savannah’s earliest citizens were laid to rest here.
 With over 10,000 graves, it is an especially popular spot for local ghost tours.